lbandlish/Administrate-MF-Devices-GUI/README.md

 ```
 ## Current Progress

-Currently, the program checks for running IPP System Services by using avahi based service browsers and resolvers.
-These System Objects are then displayed in the GUI, using treeviews and sorting options.
+The program checks for running IPP System Services by using avahi based service browsers and resolvers.
+Then using IPP Requests, attributes of System Service and its component MF devices are obtained.

+All of these objects are then displayed in the GUI in a hierarchical fashion using TreeViews.
+Sorting functionality is also implemented.
+Selecting any object displays its attributes in the sidebar.
+The program updates the object list in real-time by listening to service browser events.

 ## Testing

 There must be discoverable IPP System Services running on the network.
 [Pappl](https://github.com/michaelrsweet/pappl) can be used for this.

 Clone, configure and make pappl.
-Then run a Test System Service by executing testpappl file inside testsuite directory:
+Then run a Test System Service by executing testpappl file inside testsuite directory (See testpappl --help to see what flags can be used.):

 ```
 testsuite/testpappl
 ```

-Now we can run this program to find the system service advertised by pappl.
+Now we can run this program to find the system service advertised by pappl and its component printers.
 Execute:
 ```
 ./system-services-show.sh
 ```